RXC008 (GI-targeted pan-ROCK inhibitor)

 RXC008 is designed to work specifically at the site of fibrosis in the gastrointestinal tract and to degrade quickly, if absorbed into the bloodstream, through enzyme-mediated metabolism.
 Preclinical data from our GI-targeted pan-ROCK inhibitor research project shows strong anti-fibrotic therapeutic effects in multiple animal models of inflammatory bowel disease.

-We commenced a Phase 1 clinical study in Q1 2024 and expect to report healthy volunteer data by the end of 2024.
+We have commenced a Phase 1 healthy volunteer clinical study and expect to report data by the end of 2024.

 Refs: * Clarivate, Crohn’s disease landscape & forecast pg 39, Published Sep 2022; ** Chan et al, 2018

-Phase 1 clinical study commenced Q1 2024, healthy volunteer data expected H2 2024
+Phase 1 clinical study commenced Q1 2024, healthy volunteer data expected 2024

 Crohn’s disease affects 1.7m* people globally and >70,000 new cases are diagnosed each year.
 More than 50% of patients** with Crohn’s disease can develop significant fibrosis and stricture formation within ten years after diagnosis; this fibrosis associated with Crohn’s disease is known as fibrostenotic Crohn’s disease.